//php print_r(get_the_ID()); ?>

 Trishul: Trishul is a short-range SAM system designed to intercept low-flying enemy aircraft and missiles.
 However, it was discontinued after initial development.

 India’s journey in missile development has been a testament to its commitment to safeguarding its national security.
 The list of Indian missiles showcases the nation’s indigenously developed and cutting-edge technology, which has earned it a place among the top missile-capable countries in the world.
-With ongoing research and development, India continues to reinforce its defense capabilities, ensuring a secure future for its citizens and the nation as a whole.
+With ongoing research and development, India continues to reinforce its defence capabilities, ensuring a secure future for its citizens and the nation as a whole.

 2. The program aimed to develop Trishul, Akash, Nag, Prithvi, and Agni-I missile systems.